Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

 .. note::
     The digit for quantization scheme stands for both weights and activations bitwidth.
 Weights in the first layer are always quantized to 8-bit.
-When given, 'edge' means that the model backbone output (before classification layer) is quantized to 1-bit to allow Akida edge learning.

 |image_icon_ref| Image domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~